 These restrictions do not apply for water uses including car washing, filling of children's swimming pools, children playing in a hose operated sprinkler or water toy, or hand-held watering of trees, shrubs, and other plants.

 Residents with newly sodded or seeded yards may obtain an exemption from the odd-even restriction for a period of two weeks.
-Residents requiring an exemption should complete the online exemption request form.
-If you have questions, please contact the Shoreview Public Works Department at 651.490.4650.
+Residents requiring an exemption should contact the Shoreview Public Works Department at 651.490.4650.

 When Should I Water?Water deeply and infrequently.
 Deep watering promotes a deep root system, while over-watering promotes shallow root growth, making your lawn less hardy.